 Regardless of the validity of the finds, they do make for great television, certainly with the assortment of crazy things they have come across over 12 seasons.
 Ranging from the bizarre and fantastic to the outlandish and peculiar, screenrant ranks their top 25 items found on Storage Wars.
 Below we pick out a few of our favorites.

 Newspaper clippings long ago had a lot of value, but today most get their news and information online the value of these clippings have fallen greatly.
 However, specific newspapers that cover various moments in history can still be quite valuable.
 Dave Hester wound up bidding on a unit that unknowing to him, included tons of newspaper clippings from the day Elvis Presley died.
 With the clippings and assortment of Elvis memorabilia and collectibles, the unit was valued to be worth around $90,000.
 One of the largest finds on the show to date.

-On the spookier side of things, Dave Hester as going through a locker uncovered a collection of human bones, skull included.
-Given the circumstances and for his sake, he brought in an expert to determine whether or not the skeleton was real or not.
+On the spookier side of things, Dave Hester uncovered a collection of human bones, skull included.
+Given the circumstances he brought in an expert to determine whether or not the skeleton was real or not.
 They were determined to be real but not in a malicious way.
 The human skeleton was used for medical schools for students to study.
 The expert was able to determine this by the professional cleaning and nylon strings used to hold the bones together.
 All in all the skeleton was found to be worth over $1500.

-For a time on the show, Darrell decided with his son Brandon to go off on their own so he could teach his son the ropes of playing the storage hunting game.
+For a time on the show, Darrell decided with his son Brandon to go off on their own.
+He taught his son the ropes of playing the storage hunting game.
 Unfortunately, Brandon still walked away with many dud units.
 One find though was quite significant and oddly strange.
 When picking through a unit he came upon a jar that he could only claim as “whale stuff”.
 Even experts after the find became baffled by how such an item would end up in a storage unit.